All Kansai Electric nuclear reactors to go offline Nov. 3

 All nuclear reactors in Japan were taken offline after the triple meltdowns at Tokyo Electric Power Company Holdings Inc.'s Fukushima No. 1 nuclear power plant following the March 2011 major earthquake and tsunami.

-Kansai Electric had resumed the operations of the No. 3 and No. 4 reactors at the Oi plant as well as the No. 3 and No. 4 reactors at the Takahama plant, all in Fukui Prefecture, by May 2018.
+Kansai Electric had resumed operations at the No. 3 and No. 4 reactors at the Oi plant as well as the No. 3 and No. 4 reactors at its Takahama plant, all in Fukui Prefecture, by May 2018.

 The No. 3 reactors at both Takahama and Oi have already been idled for regular inspections, while the No. 4 reactor at Takahama was suspended Oct.
 7 because of delays in the construction of anti-terrorism facilities.